 The bug below belongs to the Pyrrhocoridae family, many of which are seed eaters.
 This is Pyrrhocoris apterus (the fire bug), and is the only member of the family found in Britain, though it is not common.
 In Europe it can sometimes be seen in huge numbers in spring crawling through the vegetation.
 It hibernates throughout the winter as an adult.

-The shield bug above and below is Picromerus bidens, one of the 17 species in the Pentatomidae family in the U. K. There are about 5000 species world wide, and around 20 British species, and as their common name suggests the body is shield-shaped.
+The shield bug above and below is Picromerus bidens, the Spiny shield bug, one of the 17 species in the Pentatomidae family in the U. K. There are about 5000 species world wide, and around 20 British species, and as their common name suggests the body is shield-shaped.

 Picomerus bidens is 13 - 15 mm long when fully grown, and has 2 spikes jutting out from its thorax.
 It is commonly seen from June - September.